Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## The Permissionless Software Foundation<a name="thePSF"></a>

 ### Mission<a name="mission"></a>
-The mission of the Permissionless Software Foundation is to promote *individual sovereignty* through the use of software.
-The Foundation will focus on the development, management, and promotion of software that makes it easy for individuals to protect their privacy, circumvent censorship, and engage in [Agorism](https://en.wikipedia.org/wiki/Agorism).
+The mission of the Permissionless Software Foundation is to foster the <u>growth of open source software</u> and the <u>adoption of Bitcoin Cash</u> across the globe.
+We belive this is the best way to promote individual sovereignty and increase prosperity.
+The Foundation will focus on the development, management, and promotion of software that makes it easy for individuals to protect their privacy, circumvent censorship, and engage in economic action.

 #### Tools to fight surveillance<a name="antiSurveillance"></a>
 The primary tool used to protect privacy is [the Tor network](https://www.torproject.org/).
 The Tor network and tor-accessible browsers like [Brave browser](https://brave.com/browser-option-a-hpa811/) work within the current [server-client paradigm](https://en.wikipedia.org/wiki/Client%E2%80%93server_model), but they provide a layer of anonymity by hiding the server IP address inside the Tor network.

-For financial privacy, cryptocurrency will be used, combined with obfuscation technologies such as [Consolidating CoinJoin](https://gist.github.com/christroutner/457b99b8033fdea5ae565687e6360323) or [CashShuffle](https://cashshuffle.com/).
+For financial privacy, cryptocurrency will be used, combined with obfuscation technologies such as [Consolidating CoinJoin](https://gist.github.com/christroutner/457b99b8033fdea5ae565687e6360323), [CashShuffle](https://cashshuffle.com/), or [Cash Fusion](https://news.bitcoin.com/bitcoin-cash-gets-significant-privacy-boost-with-cashfusion-alpha-launch/)

 #### Tools to fight censorship<a name="antiCensorship"></a>
 The primary tool used to prevent censorship will be [IPFS](https://ipfs.io/) and the Bitcoin Cash blockchain.
 These two peer-to-peer (p2p) networks have individually [proven](http://la3.org/~kilburn/blog/catalan-government-bypass-ipfs/) robust censorship resistance throughout their short lives.
 The Foundation offers software that [combine these two technologies](https://troutsblog.com/about).